Results and papers can be submitted via the submission site (Microsoft CMT) , where the following steps must be made:

 Optionally, you can inform us at firstname.lastname@example.org about your submission.

-All participants must submit the only results obtained for the blind test, which will be released on Dec 15, 2021.
-The submission must be a zip archive (max size 350 MB) enclosing two separate folders for the challenge tasks, named task1 and task2 (note: if your team competes in only one of the two tasks, your zip archive needs just to contain either the task1 or task2 folder).
+All participants must submit the only results obtained for the blind test, which will be released on Jan 5, 2022.
+The submission must be a zip archive (up to 5 files, max 700MB each) enclosing two separate folders for the challenge tasks, named task1 and task2 (note: if your team competes in only one of the two tasks, your zip archive needs just to contain either the task1 or task2 folder).
 Each task folder should contain the results obtained for each data-point as individual files that must have the same name of the predictors files of the blind test set.
 Besides the naming, the format and the content differ for the two tasks.

 For this task the models must predict mono-aural sound waveforms, containing the enhanced speech signals extracted from the multichannel noisy mixtures.
 Each submitted file for this task should be a numpy mono-dimensional array (.npy file) enclosing the floating-point samples of the predicted speech waveform, with a sampling rate of 16kHz.

 For this task the models are expected to predict the spatial coordinates and class of the sound events active in a multichannel audio mixture.
 Such information must be generated for each frame in a discrete temporal grid with 100-milliseconds non overlapping frames.